This site requires a more recent version of Adobe Flash Player to function properly.

 LVS is focusing its efforts on Asia for future growth.
 In 2010, LVS opened the Marina Bay Sands at Singapore.
 The following factors strengthen the trend mentioned above:

 A strong Chinese economy followed by a burgeoning middle class and increasing population of high net worth individuals is helping boost Macau's growing gaming industry.
 Macau and Singapore offer world class gaming infrastructure.
 All major gaming companies like Melco Crown, Las Vegas Sands, and MGM Resorts have a presence in Macau.

 Las Vegas gaming market growth slowing down

 The economic recession of 2008-2009 slowed down the growth of the Las Vegas gaming industry.
 Other factors mentioned below also accentuated the slow down:

 Other U.S. states like Pennsylvania and Delaware have legalized table games.
 Similar actions by other states could affect the number of tourists visiting Las Vegas.
 More than 80% of the tourists visiting Las Vegas are domestic.
 The Las Vegas gaming market has reached a saturation state.
 Casino operators indulge in intense competition to sustain their margins.
 Intense competition is affecting the industry margins.

 Excess room capacity hitting the markets is expected to pressurize the margins of the gaming industry by pushing average daily rates down.
 Furthermore, Asian tourists prefer Macau to Las Vegas as a result of two things: firstly it offers world class gaming infrastructure since the advent of foreign gaming companies in Macau in 2006, and secondly it is at a nearby location.
 The decrease in number of Asian tourists would also affect the Las Vegas gaming industry.

 Key infrastructural initiatives underway

 The Macau government is reinforcing a series of initiatives in order to drive visitor growth in the region.
 The gaming industry is a key contributor to Macau's GDP.
 The government is investing in new transportation links to ease travel for Chinese visitors.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visited Macau in 2011 came from Mainland China, Hong Kong and Taiwan.
+According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visit Macau come from Mainland China, Hong Kong and Taiwan.